squid-cache/squid-cache.github.io/SquidFaq/OperatingSquid.rst

 stop using a ''cache_dir'' while Squid is running.
 Also note that Squid requires at least one ''cache_dir'' to run.

-  - Edit your ''squid.conf'' file and comment out, or delete the ''cache_dir'' line for the cache directory that you want to remove.
+  * Edit your ''squid.conf'' file and comment out, or delete the ''cache_dir'' line for the cache directory that you want to remove.
-  - If you don't have any ''cache_dir'' lines in your squid.conf, then Squid was using the default.
+  * If you don't have any ''cache_dir'' lines in your squid.conf, then Squid was using the default.
 You'll need to add a new ''cache_dir'' line because Squid will continue to use the default otherwise.
 You can add a small, temporary directory, for example:{{{
 /usr/local/squid/cachetmp ....
 }}}If you add a new ''cache_dir'' you have to run ''squid -z'' to initialize that directory.
-  - Remeber that you can not delete a cache directory from a running Squid process; you can not simply reconfigure squid.
-You must shutdown Squid:
+  * Remeber that you can not delete a cache directory from a running Squid process; you can not simply reconfigure squid.
+You must shutdown Squid: {{{
-{{{
 squid -k shutdown
 }}}
-  - Once Squid exits, you may immediately start it up again.
+  * Once Squid exits, you may immediately start it up again.
 Since  you deleted the old ''cache_dir'' from squid.conf, Squid won't try to access that directory.
-If you use the RunCache script, Squid should start up again automatically.
+If you use the Run``Cache script, Squid should start up again automatically.
-  - Now Squid is no longer using the cache directory that you removed from the config file.
+  * Now Squid is no longer using the cache directory that you removed from the config file.
 You can verify this by checking "Store Directory" information with the cache manager.
-From the command line, type:
+From the command line, type: {{{
-{{{
 squidclient mgr:storedir
 }}}
-  -Now that Squid is not using the cache directory, you can ''rm -rf'' it, format the disk, build a new filesystem, or whatever.
+  * Now that Squid is not using the cache directory, you can ''rm -rf'' it, format the disk, build a new filesystem, or whatever.

 The procedure is similar to recreate the directory.

-  - Edit ''squid.conf'' and add a new ''cache_dir'' line.
+  * Edit ''squid.conf'' and add a new ''cache_dir'' line.
-  - Shutdown Squid  (''squid -k shutdown'')
+  * Shutdown Squid  (''squid -k shutdown'')
-  - Initialize the new directory by running
+  * Initialize the new directory by running {{{
-{{{
 % squid -z
 }}}
-  -Start Squid again
+  * Start Squid again

 == Why can't I run Squid as root? ==